RummEst/Rumm/README.md

 # Rumm
-Autohotkey And Python Scripts
+Autohotkey And Python Scripts.
-Theis repo features all of my Autohotkey scripts
+This page features all of my Autohotkey scripts